nikkilaude/Furnish-It/README.md

 - As a user, I want to be able to view the total cost of furniture within a room or the entire house
 - As a user, I want to be able to save a house along with the rooms and furniture inside it
 - As a user, when I start the FurnishIt application, I want to be given the option to load a saved house from file.

+### Phase 4 Task 2
+I chose to implement the first option by testing and designing a class in my model package that is robust.
+The method that has a robust design is removeFurniture() which is located in the model.Room package.